Intimacy & Cohabitation

 What about couples who live together before marriage?
 How does this impact a future marriage and ability to be intimate on more than just the sexual level?
 Given the high divorce rate, it would seem logical to live together before marriage in order to know your partner more fully.

 As intuitive as this assumption sounds, current research does not bear it out.
-Studies (Whitehead and Popenoe, 2002) show that:
+Studies show that:

 - Women in cohabiting relationships, and their children, are more likely to be abused.